r-dbi/RSQLite/revdep/problems-f-revdep.md

   importFrom("utils", "read.delim", "relist", "str")
 to your NAMESPACE file (and ensure that your DESCRIPTION Imports field contains 'methods').

-checking compiled code ...
-NOTE
-File ‘mgsa/libs/mgsa.so’:
-  Found ‘printf’, possibly from ‘printf’ (C)
-    Object: ‘mgsa.o’

-Compiled code should not call entry points which might terminate R nor write to stdout/stderr instead of to the console, nor the system RNG.

-See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
 ```

 ## oce (0.9-19)